Methamphetamine addiction

 • the support you get from family, whānau and friends.

-• plan ahead, including a routine (getting up at a set time, showering, having breakfast and so on), things you enjoy doing and treats that help you to relax and avoid using
+• Plan ahead, including having a routine (getting up at a set time, showering, having breakfast and so on), things you enjoy doing and treats that help you to relax and avoid using.

-• work out a strategy for managing your cravings, such as delaying the decision to use, distracting yourself with things to do, celebrate when you resist and using your breathing to calm yourself
+• Work out a strategy for managing your cravings(external link), such as delaying the decision to use, distracting yourself with things to do, celebrate when you resist and using your breathing to calm yourself.

 Apps reviewed by Healthify